marcllopis/nokia-api/README.md

 The `picture` key is empty since we still have no picture url.

 Some keys that contain larger text with paragraphs, could be added as an array of paragraphs to add an extra complexity where students will need to loop over those paragraphs to display them.

+## Deploy

+The app is deployed in heroku just to be shown and tested here: `https://nokia-phones.herokuapp.com/phones`.
+You can click [here](https://nokia-phones.herokuapp.com/phones) to see the API response.

+To deploy the application when ready, just create a new app in the heroku panel, set the heroku remote and push the new content.